SDSO1 is a Shocked Ghost Planetary Nebula in Front of M 31: Discussion

-Three of the GPN candidates have comparable physical size to SDSO1.
-All of them have very clear [O {\sc iii}]-emitting bow shocks and tails that appear to be associated with the motion of a GPN through the ISM (Fig. 4).
-Six of the GPN candidates are giant halos of PNe that were previously thought to be diffuse ISM photoionized by EUV emission escaping the central PN \citep{2001AJ....121.1578M}.
+Six of the GPN candidates have comparable physical size to SDSO 1, with $D>15$ pc.
+Most of them have [O {\sc iii}] emission in a shock-tail morphology and are associated with fast-moving WDs (Fig. 4).
+Ten of the GPN candidates are giant halos of PNe that were previously thought to be diffuse ISM photoionized by EUV emission escaping the central PN \citep{2001AJ....121.1578M}.
 However, PN halos are typically much smaller, with $D<1$ pc \citep{1992ApJ...392..582B,2003MNRAS.340..417C}.
-We therefore suggest that the largest PNe halos may be formed by GPNe ejected in a previous PN outflow associated with a secondary WD or Sd companion.
-Discovery of GPNe via deep narrowband imaging is is only possible where the emission is enhanced by ISM interaction (\S 4.5).
-GPNe that are moving slowly with respect to the ISM will remain invisible, with surface brightness much lower than the detection limit of existing [O {\sc iii}] surveys.
+We therefore suggest that the largest PN halos may be formed by GPNe ejected in a previous PN outflow associated with a secondary WD or HSD companion.
+Discovery of GPNe via deep narrowband imaging is made possible where the emission is enhanced by ISM interaction (\S 4.5).
+Large GPNe that are moving slowly with respect to the ISM will remain invisible, with surface brightness much lower than the detection limit of existing [O {\sc iii}] surveys (Fig. 3).

-\subsection{The SDSO1 GPN Central Star EG Andromedae}
+\subsection{The SDSO 1 GPN Central Star EG Andromedae}

-The eclipsing, S-type symbiotic WD binary star EG And \citep{1950PASP...62...14W} is very likely the SDSO1 GPN central star, for the following reasons.
+The eclipsing, S-type symbiotic WD binary star EG And \citep{1950PASP...62...14W} is very likely the SDSO 1 GPN central star, for the following reasons.
 EG And is the second brightest GALEX FUV source in the region, after the much lower temperature (type-B5V) star $\nu$ And.
-EG And consists of a very hot (50,000 - 90,000 K) white dwarf with a mass of $0.35 - 0.55 M_\odot$ , orbiting a V=7.22 M2.4 III red giant with a mass of $1.1-2.4 M_\odot$ \citep{2016AJ....152....1K}.
-The parallax from Gaia is $1.65\pm 0.03 $ mas, indicating a distance of $608 \pm 16$ pc and a diameter of $20.0 \pm 0.4$ pc for SDSO1.
+EG And consists of a hot (50,000 - 90,000 K) white dwarf with a mass of $0.35 - 0.55 M_\odot$, orbiting a V=7.22 M2.4 III red giant with a mass of $1.1-2.4 M_\odot$ \citep{2016AJ....152....1K}.
+The parallax from Gaia is $1.65\pm 0.03 $ mas, indicating a distance of $608 \pm 16$ pc and a diameter of $20.0 \pm 0.4$ pc for SDSO 1.
 Stellar luminosity estimates were initially made pre-Gaia, assuming a distance of $400 \pm 20$ pc, based on the properties of the red giant, including its radius measured from UV eclipses \citep{2016AJ....152....1K}.
 We increase the luminosity estimates by a factor of 2.31 to the Gaia distance, yielding $L_h =10 - 90 L_\odot$ for the WD and $L_g = 2300 - 4600 L_\odot$ for the red giant.
-Crucially, the proper motion vector of EG And: ($24.8\pm 0.6$, $-44.6 \pm 1.1$) km s$^{-1}$ points towards SDSO1, consistent with a bow shock in this direction (Fig. 5).
+The proper motion vector of EG And ($24.8\pm 0.6$, $-44.6 \pm 1.1$) km s$^{-1}$ points towards SDSO 1, consistent with a shock in this direction (Fig. 5).